 - had a reasonable belief force was necessary to escape the harm; and

-- only used that amount of force which was necessary to escape the danger.
+- only used that amount of force that was necessary to escape the danger.

 In addition, the accused can argue the touching was not willful, such as when a piece of broken glass inadvertently hits the other person.
-Finally, as noted above, these allegations are not always true, and an experienced criminal defense attorney will be able to bring out the falsity of these claims at trial.
+Finally, as noted above, these allegations are not always true, and an experienced Los Angeles domestic violence attorney will be able to bring out the falsity of these claims at trial.